-Book this trip and save over 15% compared to booking the trips separately.
+- Book this tour and save more than 10% compared to booking each attraction separately!

 - Super Saver day trip from Madrid to El Escorial and Aranjuez

 - Morning tour of El Escorial monastery and Valley of the Fallen and afternoon trip to Aranjuez

 - Visit the gorgeous Palacio Real (Royal Palace) in Aranjuez and discover the beauty of its gardens

 - See a wonderful boat exhibition at the Museum of Royal Feluccas

 - Guided tour of El Escorial monastery, including the Pantheon of Kings and the basilica

 - Save 15% by booking this combo tour!